Magnitude 5.1 earthquake hits outside LA as Tropical Storm Hilary lands in California

 The quake was centered in Ventura County, about 4 miles southeast of Ojai, which sits 80 miles northwest of Los Angeles.

+“We are in the middle of the first tropical storm since 1939, and we just had an earthquake,” he said.

+Patty McFall, a local gallery owner, told the paper, “We had some damage.
+We had some pieces fall.
+Three or four pieces broke.
+Others are okay on the floor.”

-The earthquake, which was reported around 2.40pm, caused four aftershocks, each with a magnitude of 3 or greater, according to the US Geological Survey.
+The earthquake, which was reported around 2.40pm, caused four aftershocks, each with a magnitude of 3 or greater, according to the US Geological Survey (USGS).

+The Ventura County Aviation unit conducted an inspection of the city of Ojai, as well as the Lake Casitas and Matilija dams and reported no issues.

+“It knocked stuff over and off the shelves,” Rains cashier Frances Fitting told The Ventura County Star.
+“We’re cleaning up now and mopping up.
+Nobody was injured.”

 Join our commenting forum